ooni/gatherings/internal/2016-11-berlin/explorer-users-stories.md

 ---

-I am a regulator, a country or a policy analyst want to know how effective my censorship (on what collateral damage) infrastructure is.
+I am a regulator or a policy analyst who wants to know how effective my censorship (on what collateral damage) infrastructure is.

 ---